 Business Development and Strategic Partnerships: I’m a connector, and I love finding and developing new partnerships that connect audiences with mind-blowing technology and brands.
 I’ve developed and contributed to joint-ventures and partnerships with brands like Microsoft, Magic Leap, Bose, Sony PlayStation, Planet Labs, SFMOMA, Google, and lots more.

 Public Speaker, Teacher and Coach: I’ve had the privilege of speaking about design, creativity, and leadership at venues worldwide, including SXSW, Eyeo, the Game Developers Conference, British Council Japan, Playable City, and many others.

 I’ve taught undergraduate and graduate design courses at IT University Copenhagen, and I’ve guest lectured at international universities including the Royal Melbourne Institute of Technology, the University of Southern California, Falmouth University, Ringling School of Art and Design, and loads more.
 I also offer artist coaching services for creatives who are looking to level up their practice.

 What do all these roles have in common?
 The future, sustainability, and organizational change.
 I’m excited about developing new and equitable systems for creating groundbreaking creative technology projects, and translating that to fiscal growth.

-Sometimes I give talks or do consulting for companies looking to do creative things.
-Here’s my resume.
-You can ask me more about that here, or receive infrequent updates on my projects by signing up here.
-You can also find me on Tumblr, LinkedIn, or Twitter.
+Here’s my CV.
+If you’d like invite me to do a talk or come work with you, please contact Kayla Svensson.
+You can receive infrequent updates on my projects by signing up here.
+You can also find me on LinkedIn or Twitter.